adamsilver/adamsilver.io-jekyll/_drafts/2015-08-16-the-real-progressive-enhancement.md

 Some also abdicate responsibility by using 3rd party libraries without checking under the hood for quality.
 And often, these libraries support a subset of browsers i.e. it's multi-browser as opposed to cross-browser [[1](#ref1)] &mdash; a sure sign that the library does not practice Progressive Enhancement and in-turn doesn't care about people very much.

 People who use *other* browsers get the aformentioned *fuck you* experience, often at times when it would be straightforward to provide a *core* experience.
-The same thing happens when a library releases a new version and happens to drop support for more browsers and this is a never ending cycle.
+The same thing happens when a library releases a new version and happens to drop support for more browsers &mdash; this of course is a never ending cycle.

 > Cutting The Mustard falls short